-Under close supervision of a registered nurse (RN) or doctor, a nurse technician is involved in many aspects of a patient's care.
-Many nurse technician jobs were created for nursing students or nursing graduates who have not yet received licensure.
-Some technical and junior colleges have programs specifically for nurse technicians, sometimes also called patient care technicians.
+Under close supervision of a registered nurse (RN) or doctor, a nurse technician is involved in many aspects of patient care.
+These positions are typically reserved for nursing students or nursing program graduates who have not yet received licensure.

 Related to What Is a Nurse Technician

 The duties of a nurse technician are similar to those of a nursing assistant or nursing aide.
 The nurse technician position is...